callstack/linaria/docs/LINTING.md

 ### Configuring stylelint

-All you need to do is to set your config to extend from `@linaria/stylelint-config-standard-linaria`.
+For the standard configuration you can extend from `@linaria/stylelint-config-standard-linaria`.

-Here's the example `.stylelintrc` configuration file:
+Here's an example `.stylelintrc` configuration file:

 ```json
 {